 This matters more than most investors realize.
 When a Motley Fool Rule Breakers pick drops 40%, your conviction depends on trusting their thesis.
 When a stock you researched yourself drops 40%, your conviction comes from your own analysis.
 One creates followers.
 The other creates analysts.

-With the S&P 500 CAPE ratio near 40 — the second-highest level in 155 years — and CPI now confirmed at 2.4% (core 2.5%, the lowest since April 2021), overpaying for stocks remains the primary risk even as inflation cools.
+With the S&P 500 CAPE ratio at ~41–42 — still the second-highest level in 155 years — overpaying remains the primary long-run risk even after a +14.54% index year.
 Morningstar’s Fair Value estimates give you an independent anchor when everything looks expensive.
-Their Economic Moat ratings help you identify companies whose competitive advantages justify premium valuations versus those trading on momentum alone.
+Economic Moat ratings help you tell companies whose advantages justify a premium from names trading on a hardware melt-up.

 The Limitations: